Sattur Assembly constituency

 Sattur is an assembly constituency located in Virudhunagar district in Tamil Nadu.
 It falls under Virudhunagar Lok Sabha constituency.
 The constituency served as the Chief Minister's constituency in the years 1957 and 1962 respectively, as it was won by then Chief Minister K. Kamaraj.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

-In the 2021 election, the DMK party's allainace party MDMK's candidate won the election against the candidate of AIADMK.